Take the Application Security Quiz

 Do you know about the recent bank cyber heist attempt in Bangladesh?
-Apparently, hackers tried to steal $951 million from country’s account at the Federal Reserve Bank of New York.
+Apparently, hackers tried to steal $951 million from the country’s account at the Federal Reserve Bank of New York.
 Although they were not able to get through with all the transactions, $81 million were still transferred in the Philippines.

 So, why are we talking about it in the application security quiz?
 Well, banks spend around 90% of their security budget on perimeter security.
 Application security gets just the remaining 7-10%, which is insufficient given the number of attacks happening every year.

 In fact, the scenario is more or less the same for other sectors too.
-According to the ‘Ponemon Application Security Risk Management Report’, a large part of the problem is underestimating and risks and wrong perceptions of how attackers exploit weakness within the Layer 7.
-This quiz aims to raise awareness on some of the most burning issues.
+According to the ‘Ponemon Application Security Risk Management Report’, a large part of the problem is underestimating and risks and wrong perceptions of how attackers exploit weakness within Layer 7.
+This quiz aims to raise awareness of some of the most burning issues.